Enter the competition

 What are the award categories?

-The NCEES Engineering Education Award categories are:
+The NCEES Engineering Education Award categories are as follows:

 - International projects